 Assess Your Home’s Structural Health

-First and foremost, you’ll want to check your home’s structural supports.
+The first thing you’ll want to do is assess your home’s structural supports.
 These include support beams in your crawl space and your foundation.
-These elements and others, including your walls and joints, can rapidly fall victim to hydrostatic pressure and unstable soil if you don’t make an effort to keep them safe.
-Let the damage go on for too long, and the damage endured may rapidly become irreversible.
-This can not only reduce your quality of life, but it can also decrease the value of your home by up to 30 percent.
+If you don’t make an effort to protect these areas, including your walls and joints, they can quickly fall victim to hydrostatic pressure and unstable soil.
+If gone unnoticed for too long, the damage endured may rapidly become irreversible.
+Not only can this reduce your quality of life, but it also could decrease the value of your home by up to 30 percent.

-The good news is that your home will readily communicate failures in its structural supports with you.
+Thankfully, your home will readily communicate structural support failure when something goes wrong.
 Some of the signs you’ll want to keep an eye out for when inspecting your foundation and supports include:

 - Popped nails